-3.3 After the mitigating actions approved by Cabinet in November 2023 there is still a forecast overspend of £2.184m.
-It is proposed to undertake a number of remedial actions, including the adoption of financial principles used in previous years, to enable a balanced forecast outturn position to ensure its financial sustainability.
+3.8 After the mitigating actions approved by Cabinet in November 2023, and the new mitigating actions identified above, there is still a forecast overspend of £0.973m.
+It is proposed to continue with the adoption of financial principles used in previous years, to enable a balanced forecast outturn position to ensure the Council's financial sustainability.
 This will include cost control in relation to recruitment, non-essential expenditure and no further growth items / additionality.